yuanmai/swank-clojure/README.md

 Previous versions of Swank Clojure bundled an Elisp library called swank-clojure.el that provided ways to launch your swank server from within your Emacs process.
-While swank-clojure is still distributed with the project, it's a much more error-prone way of doing things than the method outlined above.

-If you have configured your Emacs to use M-x swank-clojure-project then it should still work, but it's not recommended for new users.
+It's much more reliable to launch the server from your build tool, so this has been removed.

 ## Community